Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 Géminiani’s career reached its height with the St-Raphaël and Ford-France teams with Jacques Anquetil.
 As a partnership they won four Tours de France, two editions of the Giro d’Italia, the Dauphiné-Libéré and the Bordeaux–Paris.

 “Today, everybody pays him homage.
 I nearly blow my top.
-I can still hear the way he was whistled when he rode.
-I think of the organisers of the Tour, who shortened the time trial to make him lose.
-His home town of Rouen organizes commemorations but, me, I haven’t forgotten that it was in Antwerp that he made his farewell appearance.
+I can still hear the way he whistled when he rode.
+I think of the organizers of the Tour, who shortened the time trial to make him lose.
+His hometown of Rouen organizes commemorations but, I haven’t forgotten that it was in Antwerp that he made his farewell appearance.
 More than once, I saw him crying in his hotel room after suffering the spitting and insults of spectators.
 People said he was cold, a calculator, a dilettante.
 The truth is that Jacques was a monster of courage.
 In the mountains, he suffered as though he was damned.
 He wasn’t a climber.
 But with bluffing, with guts, he tore them to shreds (il les a tous couillonnés).”

-According Géminiani, Anquetil was upset that his rival, Raymond Poulidor, was always more warmly regarded even though he had never won the Tour de France.
+According to Géminiani, Anquetil was upset that his rival, Raymond Poulidor, was always more warmly regarded even though he had never won the Tour de France.

 In 1965, when Poulidor was perceived to have received more credit for dropping Anquetil the previous year on the Puy-de-Dôme than Anquetil had received for winning the whole Tour, Géminiani persuaded him to ride the Critérium du Dauphiné Libéré, along with the 557 kilometer Bordeaux–Paris the following day, saying it would end any argument as to who was the greater rider.